 Within 2 Business Days of becoming aware of a change in the existence of sewerage service elements on a SPID, Scottish Water shall notify the CMA of the change using Data Transaction T012.3 (Update Sewerage Service Elements).

 Scottish Water should use Data Transaction T012.7 (Update Live Rateable Value) to provide the CMA with updates to the Live Rateable Value and/or updates to the RV Transition Flag, and should send these updates within 2 Business Days of becoming aware of the change.
+Any such updates will be based on the following:

+The scenarios in the table below outline those SPIDs which will have the RV Transition Flag set to FALSE.
+All such SPIDs will be subject to Live Rateable Value based charging from 1st April 2018.
+All other SPIDs will be subject to Live Rateable Value transition arrangements from 1st April 2018 through to 31st March 2021 unless their transition arrangements are terminated as a result of one of the criteria outlined below.

+This section relates to the transition rules applicable to the use of Live Rateable Value and outlines which SPIDs where transitional arrangements will/will not apply.
+There are a number of tables which detail the specific criteria for data updates and dates to be used when a change affects the Live Rateable Value / RV Transition Flag or an RV based service element on a SPID subject to transition arrangements.

+The scenarios in the table below outline those SPIDs which will have the RV Transition Flag set to FALSE.
+All other SPIDs will be subject to Live Rateable Value transition arrangements from 1st April 2018.